 The likes of Call of Duty and Fortnite, in particular, have pushed this move, but crossplay has remained absent from EA’s lucrative FIFA series.
 In FIFA 22, even those playing on different generations of the same platform couldn’t play together.

-They added that all game modes, crucially including Pro Clubs and Ultimate Team, will use the feature, and all platforms with crossplay will share a single FUT Transfer Market.
+Multiple 1v1 game modes such as Ultimate Team use the feature, and all platforms with crossplay share a single FUT Transfer Market.